|©Asian Fisheries Society

 Have the followings ready;

-b. full manuscript, which includes figures and tables laid out in the appropriate place within the text.
+- Full manuscript (Word file), which includes figures and tables laid out in the appropriate place within the text.

 - DO NOT prepare a title page with names of authors and their affiliations.
 Author's names have to be typed during the submission.

-- Provide names of three possible reviewers although the Editorial Board may have their own choice of reviewers.
+- Provide names of three possible reviewers, although the Editorial Board may have their own choice of reviewers.

 - The process can be completed intermittently over a few hours or a few days by saving the incomplete sections.
 The data saved can be recalled on logging into the system.

-The final copy of the manuscript in PDF format will be sent to the corresponding author via email and can be downloaded from the open access journal website.
+The final copy of the manuscript in PDF format can be downloaded from the journal website.